rsksmart/RSKIPs/IPs/RSKIP178.md

 These formulas may require up to 512-bit arithmetic.

-The difficulty contribution is not directly applied to the cumulative difficulty: the values are compressed to the *difficultyContribution* field (which may result in certain loss of precision), and only this amount is contributed back to the cumulative difficulty.
+Note that R and C contribute to de *immediateContribution* field, but A contributes to the *delayedContribution* field.
+The difficulty contributions is not directly applied to the cumulative difficulty: the values are compressed to the *difficultyContribution* field (which may result in certain loss of precision), and only this amount is contributed back to the cumulative difficulty.
 This makes the cumulative difficulty easily computed from the *difficultyContribution* and *difficulty* fields.

+The *delayedContribution* is applied to the cumulative difficulty 40 blocks later.

 ### Computation of difficultyContribution